garrandall/popular-music-data/tracks/stillsane-carolyne-mas.md

 As you stare at their faces
 Stare at their faces
 Stare at their faces
-Ooh, ooh, ooh, stillsane
+Oh, oh, oh, stillsane

-Ooh, just keep 'em guessing
+Oh, just keep 'em guessing
 No one has to know it
 All of your love is in vain